EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

   6) Copy Fortran run scipts from folder online_run_scripts to HPC
   7) Copy SPCESM2 initilization files to HPC
-  8) Run CESM2 with the exmaple run scripts for indivudal ANNs and ensembles
+  8) Run CESM2 with the exmaple run scripts for individual ANNs and multi-member parameterizations

      example: